 Statewide Florida Heiken Children's Vision Program Video

-Of 15,439 low-income schoolchildren receiving a comprehensive eye exam during the 2018-2019 school year, 708 were referred for medical intervention for retinal tears, glaucoma and other eye abnormalities that left undetected could lead to permanent vision loss.
-Approximately 58% of all children examined required and received prescription eyeglasses, confirming the importance of a follow-up eye exam after a student fails the state-mandated vision screening.
+5% of low-income schoolchildren receiving a comprehensive eye exam are referred for medical intervention for retinal tears, glaucoma and other eye abnormalities that left undetected could lead to permanent vision loss.
+Approximately 58% of all children examined through the Heiken program required and received prescription eyeglasses, confirming the importance of a follow-up eye exam after a student fails the state-mandated vision screening.

 Governance oversight of the program is provided by the President, Secretary and Treasurer of the LLC; oversight of the program is provided by the Statewide Florida Heiken Children's Vision Program Advisory Committee comprised of optometrists, ophthalmologists and representatives from foundations and school districts.
 Click here to view the roster of Statewide Florida Heiken Children's Vision Program Advisory Committee members.

 Florida Panther's Mobile Unit Unveiling at North Miami Elementary